 It’s A Process

 Even with a language policy in place, it’s not going to take long for someone to use a phrase that they’re used to associating with farmed animals, be it a well-meaning visitor, volunteer, or even a veteran staff member!
-When a less compassionate term is used, especially by a visitor, gently offer an alternative phrase and a non-judgmental explanation; intentional consideration for animals is typically foreign to most people socialized in a world that devalues animal lives, and it’s unlikely the speaker meant any harm.
-Most people (especially those choosing to visit a farmed animal sanctuary) are open to hearing compassionate explanations for why a sanctuary chooses different terminology, and conversely, most people unfortunately become more defensive about their beliefs and dismissive to suggestions if they feel shamed or criticized.
-Visitors are potential allies of your mission, so it’s important to make them feel welcome and curious to your point of view rather than alienated.
+When a less compassionate term is used, especially by a visitor, gently offer an alternative phrase and a non-judgmental explanation.
+Intentional consideration for animals is typically foreign to most people socialized in a world that devalues animal lives, and it’s unlikely the speaker meant any harm.
+Most people (especially those choosing to visit a farmed animal sanctuary) are open to hearing compassionate explanations for why a sanctuary chooses different terminology.
+Conversely, most people become more defensive about their beliefs and dismissive to suggestions if they feel shamed or criticized.
+Visitors are potential allies to your mission, so it’s important to make them feel welcome and curious rather than alienated.
 We’re all working towards more compassionate treatment of animals, and it’s important to be compassionate to other humans when possible.

 Think Carefully About How You Talk About Humans As Well

-While you are implementing a language policy at your sanctuary for the animals, it’s important to also implement a respectful language policy for humans as well.
+While you are implementing a language policy at your sanctuary for the animals, it’s also important to implement a respectful language policy for humans as well.
 You should codify acceptable and inclusive language to make human staff, volunteers, and visitors all feel comfortable at your sanctuary.
-Let people from all different backgrounds, races, cultures, genders, sexual orientations, and regardless of economic, health, and social status know that they are respected and welcome at your sanctuary and in all of your communications.
+Let people from all different backgrounds, races, cultures, genders, sexual orientations, regardless of economic, health, and social status, know that they are respected and welcome at your sanctuary and in all of your communications.